- Pollutants Air Scrubbers Remove

 - Volatile Organic Compounds (VOCs

 Commercial-grade air scrubbers are used for a variety of industries and functions including:

 Disaster Restoration and Mold Removal

 Restoration and remediation projects are places you’d expect to find air scrubbers at work.
 In cases of water damage they are routinely used to remove mold from the air while protecting against other airborne contaminants including gases and other bacteria.

 Units are often found on construction sites protecting workers in closed spaces.
-They are used to remove dust, dirt, carpet fibers, allergen spores and VOCs or other chemicals from the site.
+They are used to remove dust, dirt, carpet fibers, allergen spores and chemicals from the air.

 Medical research centers, clinics and hospitals use air scrubbers to limit the circulation of airborne pathogens, protecting medical and clinical staff as well and patients alike.

 Remodeling jobs have the same requirements as construction jobs but with added environmental complexities.
 Notable differences include the use of harmful chemicals as well as the presence of VOCs, lead, asbestos or mold spores.